noamraph/nix-pills/pills/16-nixpkgs-parameters.md

 Note the `pkgs/` subdirectory, while nixos is in the `nixos/` subdirectory.

 The `all-packages.nix` is a bit contrived.
-First of all, it\'s a function.
+First of all, it's a function.
 It accepts a couple of interesting parameters:

 -   `system`: defaults to the current system